juuliasantala/prog_training/2/README.md

 Remember: Don't try to create the whole application on one go, rather create some of the parts, test it by running the it, and then add more.

 1. First, create a function that reads the information from mission_response.json file (you can find this file from this github page) and returns the JSON text.
 Check that the function works for example by printing the outcome.
-2. Create a function for parsing the JSON.
+2. Create a function for parsing the JSON (remember to import the module).
 Use the JSON text gotten from the function created in the previous step.
 From each  interface, save name, vlan, and port status into a list.
 You can for example create a list, and add dictionaries for each interface (see example below) in a loop.
 Try first just looping through the interfaces to see that the loop works.
 Return the final list, so it can be used outside of the function.
 3. [OPTIONAL] I mentioned that we would want to focus only on the access ports (Gigabit).
 How would you create a conditional that would take only Gigabit ports into account and skip others?
 What about the VLAN interface, how would you leave that out?
 4. Last time, we created a string to print out the status and VLAN of the interface.
 Print out to the user the information of the interfaces.
 Add a running number in front, so we can refer to that number when user chooses which interface they would like to configure.
 5. Ask from the user, which interface they would like to work with, and print the response.
 Remember!
 Index counting starts from 0, so if the user asks for first item in the list, the index is 0, not 1.